TUDelftGeodesy/sarxarray/docs/common_ops.md

 ```

 ## Point selection
 A selection based on temporal properties per pixel can be performed.
-For example, we can select the Persistent Scatters (PS) by temporal dispersion of `amplitude`:
+For example, we can select the Point Scatterers (PS) by normalized temporal dispersion of `amplitude`:

 ```python
 ps = stack.slcstack.point_selection(threshold=0.25, method="amplitude_dispersion")